Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 Beyond the three main categories, other types of companies are also involved in container terminal operations:

 Several companies operating container terminals are multi-faceted, often belonging to larger corporate entities covering a wide range of economic activities.
 Their categorization depends on how far back one goes in tracing the chain of ownership.
 The farther back the beneficial ownership of a concession is traced, the more complex and fragmented the ownership structure becomes.
-APMT, for example, whilst trading as an independent terminal operator, has close links to Maersk Line.
+APMT, for example, has close links to Maersk Line while trading as an independent terminal operator.
 Similarly, until its sale to institutional investors, Dradagos, the Spanish port and logistics services company, formed part of the ACS Group.
 ACS’s activities include construction, energy supply, environmental engineering, industrial services, and concessions in other modes of transport.
 In addition, some corporate structures are deliberately opaque to minimize commercial risks, taxation, or exposure to publicity.

 C. Global terminal operators